-- If you change the behavior of part of the code, you should try to change the relevant tests to adapt to the new behavior. - If a test fails, it has to be fixed either in the test or the code.
+- If you change the behaviour of part of the code, you should try to change the relevant tests to adapt to the new behaviour. - If a test fails, it has to be fixed either in the test or the code.